fstark/blog/content/blog/wozdle/wozdle.md

   - wozdle
 ---

-I must admit I wasn't such a fan of the Apple1.
-But now that I have one, it is my favorite computer.
+I recently got an apple 1, and it quicly became my favorite computer.

-Started probably 6 months ago, when SiliconInsider started to build a handful and I could get one, so I was intrigued, because I thought maybe we could do some nasty software hack (short answer: unfotunately not, maybe more on that in a future blog post).
+Started probably 6 months ago, when Antoine, aka {% twitter "SiliconInsid" %} started to build a handful and I could get one, so I was intrigued, because I thought maybe we could do some nasty software hack (short answer: unfotunately not, maybe more on that in a future blog post).

 It is as close to the original as possible, using the same components, often from the same time period.
 For all matter, I *have an Apple 1*, it was just built 47 years later.
 It may not be exactly true, but it is close enough for me.
+Thanks Woz.

 Frankly, the look of the machine is sick.

-Silicon is building a ROM for it, so we started scouring the internets for software, but, to be honest, I found the result to be quite underwhelming.
+So, Antoine is also building a ROM for it, and we started scouring the internets for software, but, to be honest, I found the result to be quite underwhelming.
 There is the 30th anniversary demo, that displays Woz, Jobs, but not much more in term of "interesting" software.
 The total machine language games and demos is totalling 150Kb...

-So, I decided to create something to showcase the machine.
+So, I decided to stop complaining and create something to showcase the machine.
 A game.
 A *known* game, that could be used to demo the machine.

 I thought a bit, and I picked to create Wozdle, a perfect Wordle clone for the Apple 1.